 In 2017, They Are Trying To Break Your Heart won the English Language debut novel prize in international competition at Le Festival Premier Roman, France.

-I teach Creative Writing at The University of Salford in Manchester where I am Programme Leader for English and Creative Writing, and where I founded the world's first Creative Writing Multidiscipline degree to educate students in narrative for the creative industries.
-I am the proud founder and creator of the St Mary's First Novel MA, where I taught with authors Christie Watson and Johnathan Gibbs, helping over a dozen debut novelists into publication in its first few years alone.
+I teach Creative Writing at The University of Salford, Manchester where I am Programme Leader for English and Creative Writing, and where I founded the world's first Creative Writing Multidiscipline degree to educate students in narrative for the creative industries.
+I am the proud founder and creator of the St Mary's First Novel MA, where I taught with authors Christie Watson and Jonathan Gibbs, helping over a dozen debut novelists into publication in its first few years alone.
 I have written for The New Statesman, Fiction Writers Review and Writer's&Artist's Online.
 In an eight year career as a documentary producer with the BBC, I worked across news and current affairs, making films for primetime on BBC One, Two, Three and Four.